ML-on-structures/blockchain-lstm/README.md

 The sequence learners are implemented with Long Short-Term Memory recurrent neural networks.

-See [https://sites.google.com/view/ml-on-structures](project page) for the overall project, papers, and data.
+See [project page](https://sites.google.com/view/ml-on-structures) for the overall project, papers, and data.

 ## Data